My favorite Photos and how they happened

 MY BELOVED PASTA MONSTERS

 Oh, how I love this b/w photo!
-It might be my favorite pictures of all.
-Between 2014 and 2016, I was living with friends in Montreux, Switzerland.
-During this time, I regularly took responsibility for their two girls named Jasmine and Amelie.
+It might be my favorite picture of all.
+Between 2014 and 2016, I lived with friends in Montreux, Switzerland.
+During this time, I regularly took responsibility for their two girls, Jasmine and Amelie.
 At least twice a week, I picked them up from school and cooked them something delicious for lunch.
+The girls preferred simple meals.
+It was never appreciated to prepare something fancy where the kids could not identify the ingredients anymore.
+For this reason, pasta with just a little pesto or, in this case, some cream was an excellent solution to satisfy them.
+Panasonic GH2 | 25mm NOKTON Lense | F0.95 | 1/80 | ISO 800

 CALIFORNIA DREAMING, MALIBU